PECOS-packages/PECOS/docs/api_guide/error_generators.rst

 ``LogicalInstance``.
 That is, the tuple records at what point in the ``LogicalCircuit`` was the measurement made.
 The value of the outer dictionary is just the measurement-outcome dictionary of a ``QuantumCircuit``.

-We can see the errors that were generated by the ``DepolarGen`` in these lines:
+We can see the errors that were generated by the ``DepolarModel`` in these lines:

 >>> # Following the previous example.
 >>> err  # doctest: +SKIP